sashinpivotal/dsa-java-review-doc/README.md

     - "git remote add origin \<your-github-repo\>"
     - "git branch -M main" (if your main branch is not "main")
     - "git push -u origin main"
+  - Step 4: In your GitHub webpage
+    - Verify your code is now in your remote GitHub project

 ### Optional exercise (do this only if you have extra time)